 - Laughs in response to someone laughing: During a social gathering, when everyone laughs, the 18-month-old joins the roar.
 There is now an understanding that laughing is essential for social bonding, and the 18-month-old will practice it often.

 - Gets nervous around strangers: When around new faces, the baby may seem a bit nervous and wary of their presence.
-If the stranger attempts to come close or touch the baby, he starts crying.
+If the stranger attempts to come close or touch the baby, they may start crying.

-- May become clingy to parents in new situations: The 18-month-old will cling to his parents when visiting a new place, when around unknown faces, or when he is just unsure of what is happening.
+- May become clingy to parents in new situations: The 18-month-old will cling to their parents when visiting a new place, when around unknown faces, or when they are just unsure of what is happening.

 - Displays affection to familiar people: Those close to the baby will be rewarded with adorable hugs and smiles.
 The toddler would display ardent fondness, especially to the primary caretakers and siblings.

 - Has social play: The 18-month-old will be happy to play with close ones such as siblings and grandparents.

 - Can speak some single words: The toddler now knows about 10-20 single words that help communicate their feelings or thoughts.
 These words would be basic, and the pronunciation would be gibberish, but still, the baby makes a discernible sound of the word.

 - Shakes head from side to side to say “No”: The baby moves their head from side to side to convey “No.” Therefore, when you ask them if they want a bottle and if they are not hungry, they will shake their head from side to side.